 Why AI is Not a Bubble - Especially in Media and Entertainment

-GenAI, a viable business imperative, is transforming business operations and expanding creative frontiers
+GenAI is transforming business operations and expanding creative frontiers

 Artificial intelligence (AI) is everywhere and nowhere at the moment.
 Headlines advertise a brave new world of avatars, automated research assistants and virtual creatives.
 And yet, Wall Street analysts are concerned about a bubble as profitability remains in question.
 Despite the skeptics, GenAI’s potential to fundamentally transform the way businesses operate, especially in the media and entertainment industry, is very real.